8/11/2024·2 mins to read

 Principles of the Treaty of Waitangi Bill - What you need to know

-After kōrero and āwangawanga, the coalition government’s Principles of the Treaty of Waitangi Bill (Bill) was introduced to Parliament this week.
+After much kōrero and āwangawanga, the coalition government’s Principles of the Treaty of Waitangi Bill (Bill) was introduced to Parliament this week.
 The Bill seeks to define the principles of te Tiriti o Waitangi / the Treaty of Waitangi (Treaty) and how they should be interpreted and applied.

 What do you need to know about the Bill?